 While each paper stands on its own, one theme runs through them all, namely, that the study of Christian Science can only be perceived from a totally new framework of perception.
 That may appear to readers as revolutionary.
 Indeed, Christian Science cannot be grafted onto any existing interpretations offered by science, theology, or medicine.
 It cannot be perceived with the human mind or through human reason.
 It requires an approach that is as revolutionary as the subject under consideration.
 As Science and Health says, “The divine Principle of the universe must interpret the universe.”
 (272:28-29)

-Since 1993, many written and oral works by John Hargreaves have been published by Mulberry Press, which have been very well received in many countries around the world.
-In 1995, As ‘I’ See It was published and the inventory was sold out by 2001.
-(In 2006, we published a new edition of this very popular book which is now available.)
+Since 1993, many additional works by John Hargreaves have been published by Mulberry Press and these have been very well received in many countries around the world.